13 min read

 Continuous Integration (CI) is a software development process where developers regularly integrate their code with the code base, usually multiple times a day.
 This process allows teams to identify and fix issues early on, and to keep their code in a stable, workable state.
 The CI process typically includes the following steps:

-- Static Code Analysis
+• Static Code Analysis

 During this step, automated tools inspect the code to identify potential issues and errors.
-This could include checking for coding standards, linting (checking code syntax), and running basic tests. - Automated Testing
+This could include checking for coding standards, linting (checking code syntax), and running basic tests.

 Automated tests are then run to ensure that the code meets the requirements of the software.
-This can include unit tests, integration tests, and other types of tests. - Tracking of Errors and Security Issues
+This can include unit tests, integration tests, and other types of tests.

-Errors and security issues are tracked and monitored in order to ensure that any issues are addressed and corrected promptly. - Code Deployment
+Errors and security issues are tracked and monitored in order to ensure that any issues are addressed and corrected promptly.

 Once the code passes the tests and checks, it is deployed and ready for use.
 By following this process, teams can ensure that their code is of high quality and that any errors or security issues are identified and fixed quickly.